Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 How did you fix the car?

 (2) **Mi jixivole ku yu le xuli mobil kemaner.**
-I wonder this: _You fixed the car how?_."
+"I wonder this: _You fixed the car how?_"
 I wonder how you fixed the car.

 ## Declarative Sentences with Interrogative Phrases